Lumi-supercomputer/lumi-userguide/docs/development/compiling/cce.md

       10.                   end subroutine saxpy
     ```

-    The signification of the annotations can be found at the begining of the
+    The signification of the annotations can be found at the beginning of the
     listing file.
-In our example, we can see for exmaple that the compiler did
+In our example, we can see for example that the compiler did
     vectorized (`V`) and unrolled our loop (`r`).

 === "C/C++"